 In accordance with the Modern Slavery Act 2015, the Board has approved a Modern Slavery and Human Trafficking Statement, which has been published on our website.
 The statement details the steps we take to avoid slavery and human trafficking in our own operations and in our supply chain.

 We believe that our own operations present minimal risk, but recognise that a higher level of risk is posed by the suppliers we engage with to provide goods and services.

 In the year ahead, we plan to provide further guidance to our employees and continue our ongoing engagement and audit of our suppliers.

 During the year, Allergy Therapeutics became an accredited Living Wage Employer for their UK operations.

-We are now one of nearly 7,000 organisations in the UK who voluntarily choose to pay the real Living Wage because we believe that a hard day’s work deserves a fair day’s pay.
+We are now one of over 13,000 UK employers who voluntarily choose to pay the real Living Wage because we believe that a hard day’s work deserves a fair day’s pay.

 This commitment applies to not only directly employed staff but also to our third party contracted staff, such as our cleaning and maintenance staff.